Occupations in construction and building maintenance

 Training programs for newcomers in the GTA

-For construction training programs available in the GTA, which are specifically for, or very much welcome, newcomers, details can be viewed in the Programs & Events section of this website.
-There, upcoming programs can be filtered by industry sector, type of program, location, and minimum English language proficiency requirement.
+For construction training programs available in the GTA, which are specifically for or welcome newcomers, details can be viewed in the Programs & Events section of this website.
+Upcoming programs can be filtered by industry sector, type of program, location, and minimum English language proficiency requirement.
 Programs for newcomers which are listed in our Programs & Events section include pre-apprenticeship courses (which may require CLB 4 English) and bridging programs (which may require CLB 5 to 7 English), with a component usually offered for work-specific English.
 There is also stand-alone instruction in forklift operation (requiring at least CLB 3).

 There do not appear to be any training programs in construction, which are specifically organized for newcomer women or youth.